zh-song/Object-Detection-Papers/README.md

 # Object-Detection-basics
-Codes and documents with object detection basics
+Codes and documents with object detection papers.